 Understanding PTSD

 PTSD, or post-traumatic stress disorder, is a mental health condition often caused by experiencing a traumatic event.
 While it is commonly found in returning service men and women, it is not isolated to those who have seen combat or experienced war.
 It can also come from being involved in a form of trauma, such as a bad car accident, being the victim of domestic abuse, severe bullying, and homelessness.
+A traumatic experience can be any event that causes intense fear, helplessness, or horror, and recalling these experiences is often part of the recovery process.
 It can even result from childhood abuse, C-PTSD or complex post-traumatic stress disorder.

 PTSD can affect different people in different ways.
 But for most, they tend to experience severe anxiety, mood swings, depression, aggression, irritability and insomnia.
 The mental health condition can also result in a person becoming triggered.
 What this term means about PTSD is that something that seems normal to most, for example, fireworks, can trigger a very serious panic attack that may involve a flashback to the traumatic event.
 Hallucinations are common during these events and can be distressing for all involved – as a result, a common concern is whether PTSD ever goes away.